Outer Coast Expedition • 15 Days

 Our trip continues up the east side of Kunghit Island.
 Few kayakers venture on this remote and exposed route.
 We paddle by the cliff-dwelling puffin colonies of Lyman Point and eventually return to Houston Stewart Channel to complete our circumnavigation of Kunghit Island.

-We return to Rose Harbour on the second-to-last day to enjoy dinner hosted by Susan.
+We return to Rose Harbour on the second-to-last day to enjoy dinner hosted by the local residents.
 Our last night is spent in Götz's guesthouse.

 On August 25, the speedboat arrives in Rose Harbour to transport the group to Sandspit.
 At the end of the day, you are returned to Seaport B&B, or another Sandspit accommodation of your choice.